 It is paws4people’s philosophy that Assistance Dogs ARE able to pre-alert to epileptic seizures.
 In fact, many of our dogs perform this skill reliably.
 HOWEVER, it is not possible to “train” Assistance Dogs to do this, because modern medicine cannot yet identify the stimulus (hormone excretion, neurological change, etc.) that consistently precedes this type of seizure activity.
 Without the presence of a known and proven stimulus by which to train an Assistance Dog, actual training cannot occur.
 This is why, in order to maintain the highest level of professional honesty and trust with our clients, we do not profess to train epileptic seizure alert skills – only response skills.

-These benefits can be realized through Direct Placement of an Assistance Dog with an individual; as well as through Indirect Placements of Facility Dogs with education and therapy professionals who utilize these Facility Dogs within their workplace.
-The amazing benefits of Facility Dogs within the educational setting as applied to students with Autism can be seen in our groundbreaking relationship with The Lionheart School and their school’s Canine Assisted Education Dog, LANGLEY.
+These benefits can be realized through placement of Assistance Dog with an individual client; as well as through placement of Facility Dogs with education and therapy professionals who utilize Facility Dogs in their workplace.
+The amazing benefits of Facility Dogs within the educational setting as applied to students with Autism can be seen in our groundbreaking relationship with The Lionheart School and the school’s Canine Assisted Education Dog, LANGLEY.

 There are ways in which paws4people does not facilitate or certify the use of Assistance Dogs for children, specifically children with Autism.
 Due to our philosophy, training protocols, and focus on safety and success of our Assistance Dog teams, paws4people will not train, certify, or insure any Assistance Dog to be tether trained, or as a personal tracking/search and rescue dog.

-1) It “encourages” you, the Client, to use and maintain the physical and medical condition of the Assistance Dog,
+1) It “encourages” you, the client/Handler, to use and maintain the physical and medical condition of the Assistance or Facility Dog,

-2) It protects the Assistance Dog (we have had Clients who fall off-the-wagon, so to speak), and we can therefore act quickly to re-possess the Assistance Dog
+2) It protects the Assistance or Facility Dog (we have had clients/handlers who do not continue to use the Dog as he/she was trained), and we can therefore act quickly to regain possession the Assistance or Facility Dog

-4) It enables the required annual re-certification of the ADA public access of you and the Assistance Dog; and
+4) It enables the required annual re-certification of the ADA public access of the client and the Assistance Dog; and

-5) If a Client, uses the Assistance Dog for the purposes for which it was given to the Client, cares for the Assistance Dog, and loves the Assistance Dog, then the “ownership” issue is totally transparent and is never an issue.
-If on the other hand, a Client discontinues to utilize the Assistance Dog for the purposes intended, mistreats the Assistance dog, thereby proving that he or she do not love the Assistance Dog, then the “ownership” issue provides maximum protection for the Assistance Dog.
+5) If a client/handler, uses the Assistance or Facility Dog for the purposes for which it was placed with the client/handler, cares for the Assistance or Facility Dog, and loves the Assistance or Facility Dog, then the placement can continue for the Dog’s career.
+If on the other hand, a client/handler discontinues to utilize the Assistance or Facility Dog for the purposes intended, mistreats the Assistance or Facility Dog, thereby proving that he/she does not love and value the Assistance or Facility Dog, then the placement is terminated and the Dog is returned to paws4people.

 Please see our Pay-It-Forward section below for more information.

-Dogs who are obtained from shelters or rescue groups to enter our training programs have above a 60% graduation rate as Assistance Dog level or higher.
+Dogs who are obtained from shelters or rescue groups to enter our training programs have above a 60% graduation rate as Assistance or Facility Dog .

 To read about Assistance Dogs in the Community click this link.

 Dogs that are trained to perform a minimum of three (3) tasks to mitigate the effects of an individual’s physical, neurological, psychological, or other medical related disability or disabilities.
-The Assistance Dog provides help in conducting everyday life skills, thus enabling the Private Placement Client (PPC) to perform more independently than they otherwise would without their Assistance Dog.
+The Assistance Dog provides help in conducting everyday life skills, thus enabling the client to perform more independently than he/she otherwise would without his/her Assistance Dog